Waikeria Prison riots

 Riots at New Zealand's Waikeria Prison broke out between 29 December 2020 and 3 January 2021.
-At least twenty-one male prisoners, who were dissatisfied with poor living conditions, fought with corrections officers and lit fires which ultimately destroyed the building known as the "Top Jail".
+At least twenty-one male prisoners, who were dissatisfied with alleged 'poor living conditions', lit fires and broke out of the cell buildings, and ultimately destroyed the building known as the "Top Jail".
 The riots came to an end following negotiations involving Māori Party co-leader Rawiri Waititi, and the remaining sixteen prisoners surrendered and were escorted out by Waititi at midday on Sunday 3 January.

 Seventeen prisoners were later jointly charged with rioting, burglary using a weapon, and wilfully setting fire to property and endangering life.
 As of April 2021, all seventeen men have pleaded not guilty and elected trial by jury, and are remanded in custody until early May 2021.

 History

 Waikeria Prison is located in the town of Waikeria, 45 kilometres south of Hamilton in the Waikato.
 Built in 1911 with a capacity for 1,031 prisoners, it was once New Zealand's largest prison.
 In 2012, Prime Minister John Key announced the planned closure of several older prisons, based on lower needs after the creation of the new prison at Wiri, and ongoing maintenance concerns affecting the wellbeing of prisoners and staff.
 Waikeria was kept open, but had several units closed, resulting in a capacity of 806 prior to the riots.

 In 2017 an independent report found the prison in "very poor condition", and the prison's design was criticised for making inmate supervision difficult.
 Investigators found issues with hygiene, as well as "significant influence" from gangs and noted that "violence was a regular part of prison life" in the high security facility (also known as the "Top Jail").